-smartphones, the internet, social networking sites, video cameras, Twitter, netbooks, and other means.
-Improvised explosive devices (IEDs) have replaced the nuclear bombs scare of the Cold-War era.
-This widespread terrorist phenomenon has again seen an editorial shift to greater coverage of international affairs.
-The "good guys versus bad guys" mentality has returned.
-Terrorists of many stripes are replacing communism as the evil force.
-The Middle East and other nations harboring and training extremists are the new Evil Empire.
 During the 1990s, Time magazine, the New York Times, and network newscasts had been replacing their foreign bureaus and international coverage with a parochial domestic agenda.
-Now Afghanistan and Iran are front-page news on an almost daily basis.
 The terrorism and its followers have put international news back in prime time.
-In addition to the various government investigations into issues like weapons of mass destruction (WMD), the 9/11 Commission, the Abu Ghraib and Guantanamo Bay prisoner scandals, war crimes, and public safety have led to a new global agenda and media focus, returning coverage to the Cold-War era coverage levels.
+In addition to the various government investigations into issues like weapons of mass destruction (WMD), the 9/11 Commission, the Abu Ghraib and Guantanamo Bay prison scandals, war crimes, and public safety have led to a new global agenda and media focus.

 International communication refers to the cultural, economic, political, social, and technical analysis of communication and media patterns and effects across and between nation-states.
 International communication focuses more on global aspects of media and communication systems and technologies and, as a result, less on local or even national aspects or issues.
 Since the 1990s, this global focus or prism through which interactions are viewed or analyzed has been altered substantially by two related events.
 The first is the end of the Cold War and the sweeping changes this has brought; this includes political realignments across Europe.
 The second is increasing global interdependence, which is a fixture of the expanding global economy.
-The global economic recession demonstrated that the interdependence of economies big, like the US, and small, like Iceland.
+The global economic recession demonstrated the interdependence of economies big (like the United States), and small (like Iceland).
 But this interdependence has more than an economic orientation; it also has a cultural dimension.
 This cultural dimension, in turn, has three important traits:

-- 1 How much foreign content is contained, absorbed, or assimilated within the cultural domain? - 2 How is this foreign content being transmitted (e.g., by books, movies, music, DVDs, television, commercials, mobile appliances, or the internet)? - 3 How are domestic or indigenous cultures, including language, being impacted by this foreign content?
+- 1 How much foreign content is contained, absorbed, or assimilated within the cultural domain? - 2 How is this foreign content being transmitted (e.g., by books, movies, music, DVDs, television, commercials, mobile appliances, or the Internet)? - 3 How are domestic or indigenous cultures, including language, being impacted by this foreign content?

 These aspects, issues, and questions are what this book is about.
 Global Communication highlights an international or global approach to the broad range of components that collectively make up the discipline of international communication.
-Because "[w]e live in an era of new cultural conditions that are characterized by faster adoption and assimilation of foreign cultural products than ever before," this book investigates in some detail who and where these cultural products are coming from and why, and addresses issues and concerns about their impact in foreign lands and in foreign minds.
+Because "we live in an era of new cultural conditions that are characterized by faster adoption and assimilation of foreign cultural products than ever before,"5 this book investigates in some detail who and where these cultural products are coming from and why, and addresses issues and concerns about their impact in foreign lands and on foreign minds.

-Historically, the United States government has orchestrated international communication policy and the many activities relating to transborder communication activities.
+Historically, the US government has orchestrated international communication policy and the many activities relating to transborder communication activities.
 During the 1950s and 1960s, the US State Department, the Central Intelligence Agency (CIA), the National Security Council, and the Pentagon played central roles within international organizations to promote policies to suit Cold War agendas and objectives.
 This behavior was evident at a number of international conferences, but it was particularly clear in the US position regarding the New World Information and Communication Order (NWICO).
-Ultimately, the hostile rhetoric became so intense that the United States under President Reagan withdrew from the United Nations Educational, Scientific, and Cultural Organization (UNESCO) in the 1980s.
-The United States remained outside UNESCO until 2004.
-The United Kingdom withdrew as well and has also since returned.
+Ultimately, the hostile rhetoric became so intense that the United States (under President Reagan) withdrew from the United Nations Educational, Scientific and Cultural Organization (UNESCO) in the 1980s.
+The United States remained outside UNESCO until 2004 and left again in 2012.
+The United Kingdom withdrew as well and has since returned.

 When the Soviet Union disintegrated in the early 1990s, the counterpoint to much of the US rhetoric and foreign policy, whether overt or covert, disappeared.
-The old rationales - Cold-War rhetoric, concern about communism, and fear of nuclear destruction - became less prominent in the new environment of openness and cooperation with Eastern Europe as well as Russia.
+The old rationales - Cold War rhetoric, concern about communism, and fear of nuclear destruction - became less prominent in the new environment of openness and cooperation with Eastern Europe, as well as Russia.
 Foreign trade replaced concern about foreign media initiatives.
-Hard-line Soviet style journalists were either forced into retirement, or they quickly claimed adherence to free press traditions and practices.
-Several former Soviet dominated nations had become members of the European Union.
-This included a move to market economies and a media system supporting a free press.